MichelDucartier/ada-jekyll/index.md

 </div>

-(we can notice that from the distribution of movie ratings that fewer movies receiving very low or very high ratings, with a slight tendency of voters to rate movies positively).
+We can notice that from the distribution of movie ratings that fewer movies receiving very low or very high ratings, with a slight tendency of voters to rate movies positively.
 The "number of movies over number of votes" plot tells us that only a small number of movies receive a large number of movies.
 The "more votes, more hype" graph shows that if a movie gets more eyeballs, it's likely to get more love or hate in the ratings.

 What has influence over this popularity?
 Is it a riveting storyline, memorable characters, or the star power of actors?
 Our love for cinema often ties to the allure of familiar faces.
 Yet, our analysis uncovers a pattern — a stage where actors don familiar masks more often than not.